opensearch-project/project-website/_posts/2026-05-15-asymmetric-model-support-neural-search.md

    }
    ```

-7. **Search the index:** Run a neural search query using the asymmetric model.
+7. **Search the index:** Run a neural query using the asymmetric model.
 Notice how a short question-style query matches the longer informational passage:

    ```json
    GET /my-nlp-index/_search